agnicore/agni/README.md

 * **Database Sharding Router** - splis data into range partitions and then shards - supports any RDBMS or NoSQL as leaf nodes backend
 * **Key-Value Cluster Database** with expiration

 Agni includes a module called [**Agni.Social**](src/Agni.Social) - a core for custom systems like Twitter/Facebook which have much social network logic.
-It is important to mention  scalability - the social component uses Agni sharding, Processes and Todos executed in a cluster to serve a truly unlimited number of clients.
+It is important to mention  scalability - the social component uses Agni sharding, Processes and Todos executed in a cluster to serve a truly unlimited number of clients/social profiles.

 Social features: